maxitg/SetReplace/Documentation/Generators/MaxDestroyerEvents.md

 <img src="/Documentation/Images/MaxDestroyerEvents5.png" width="478.2">

-Note that in this case, like in the case of a single history, the result depends on the event order.
+Note that results generally depend on the event order in this case, similar to single histories.